julianenglert/julianenglert.github.io/content/posts/obsidian-voice-notes.md

-[^append]: This way, triggering the shortcut for the first time on a given day will create a new txt file with the transcribed text.
-For all subsequent recordings on the same day however, the transcribed text will directly be appended to the already existing file.
-Appending the empty *Text* will create a new line after every transcribed block
+[^append]: Using *Append to file* instead of *Save to file* prevents creating new files for each recording.
+Triggering the shortcut for the first time on a given day will still create a new txt file with the transcribed text but for all subsequent recordings on the same day, the transcribed text will be appended to the already existing file.
+Appending *Dictated Text* **and** *Text* (with a new line in it) will create a new line after every transcribed block.

 [^txtasmd]: I didn't figure out how to make the iOS shortcut save the transcribed text as markdown.
 There's an option to save as rich text but the resulting file was still .txt for me.
 There's another shortcut building block called "Convert rich text to markdown" but applying it afterwards didn't help, instead, it just yielded a .txt with a markdown image link in it -.-